ghc/ghc/docs/users_guide/glasgow_exts.rst

       f :: (Int ~ Bool) => a -> a

-Sometimes :extension:`AllowAmbiguousTypes` does not mix well with :extension:`RankNTypes` For example: ::
+Sometimes :extension:`AllowAmbiguousTypes` does not mix well with :extension:`RankNTypes`.
+For example: ::
       foo :: forall r. (forall i.
 (KnownNat i) => r) -> r foo f = f @1